Jehops/swm-maildir-modeline/README.md

 A: Yes, it could.
 I tried doing that with and without threads.
 I found StumpWM became less responsive in both cases.
 Don't you prefer a snappy StumpWM?

-Q: Will this only run on FreeBSD?

-A: By default, yes, but it should be quite simple to modify ml_mail.sh to get it working on your OS.